 Secure Core

 These servers offer double encryption by sending your data through 2 servers.
 Other VPNs call this feature multi-hop or Double VPN.
-The difference is the first destination is always Proton VPN's extra-safe Secure Core servers.
+The difference is that the first destination is always Proton VPN's extra-safe Secure Core servers.

 The VPN developed these servers to improve user privacy in high-risk jurisdictions like Russia, Turkey, and the US, with strict data-sharing laws.
 This feature lets users get IPs from countries that prioritize privacy with the added protection of running their traffic through more physically secure servers first.
 Thus, even if servers in the final destination are ever compromised, your data will still be protected.

-They’re located in Switzerland, Sweden, and Iceland — countries known for their privacy-friendly policies and non-affiliation with the 14 Eyes Alliance.
+Secure Core servers are located in Switzerland, Sweden, and Iceland — countries known for their privacy-friendly policies and non-affiliation with the 14 Eyes Alliance.
 Having servers in these locations helps minimize the risk of compromise.

 Many VPNs have double-hop features that funnel customer’s data through two servers.
 However, the added physical security Secure Core servers provide makes them stand out.